ALESSIO ANESI - CV (EXTENDED VERSION)

 KUMO Collective is an independent electronic music label founded in 2017 in North Italy and now based in Amsterdam.

 Alongside Patrick (founder) and Francesco (graphic designer), over the past six years we evolved KUMO from a simple SoundCloud channel to a full-fledged label with 100+ releases to its credit, including singles, albums and compilations.
-January 2023 marks the beginning of KUMO's sixth season.
+In January 2024 we hosted our first label event in Amsterdam.

 I'm currently collaborating with the following outlets: